drelhaj/MachineLearning/README.md

 Using WEKA Java the code does the following:
 - Creates an ARFF File
 - Train a model using different Algorithms
-- Extract n-gram featuers using stringToWordsVector
+- Extract n-gram features using stringToWordsVector
 - Reduce features
 - Classify unseen documents using the created models.